Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 ```

-FWIW, there's no built in way to create a channel with multiple receivers (`Receiver` is not `Clone`), however, there's
+FWIW, there's no built-in way to create a channel with multiple receivers (`Receiver` is not `Clone`), however, there's
 nothing stopping you building your own type for that, or there are crates that support it like Crossbeam.

 Sharing State